ChrisCherng/lock-and-key/README.md

 ![The homepage of Lock & Key](https://res.cloudinary.com/chris-cherng/image/upload/v1663594264/Escape%20Room/ReadMe%20Images/main_xuqqjt.png)

-This is the website for Lock & Key Escape rooms providing information on the escape room experiences on offer and allowing users to make a booking for a game.
+This is the website for Lock & Key Escape rooms providing information on the escape room experiences on offer and allowing users to make a booking for a game as well as manage their bookings.

 An administration dashboard allows the administrators to create, amend and delete the information on each room, view bookings that have been made, and view any contact requests from users.